 If you’ve determined that your workers are employees, you’ll need to classify them as exempt or non-exempt in your payroll system.
 Many people mistakenly think that exempt = salaried and non-exempt = hourly.
-As it turns out, the Fair Labor Standard Act (FLSA) has more nuances that most people realize.
+As it turns out, the Fair Labor Standard Act (FLSA) has more nuances than most people realize.
 It’s a common mistake to classify a salaried employee as exempt from overtime pay, only to find out that the employee doesn’t actually fit the definition of exempt.
 Again, your business can get into deep trouble by making a mistake in this area.
 Learn all the ins and outs on the Department of Labor’s site, or speak with your accountant.

 Collect the right paperwork during onboarding

 At a minimum, there are four basic forms you need to collect when you bring on a new employee, and ideally you do so on the employee’s first day of work.

 - Form W-4 for federal income tax withholding

 - Form I-9 to verify employment eligibility

 - Job application, even if you already have a resume on file.
 The job application will give you permission for reference and background checks, and also requires the employee to sign off on his or her listed experience and education.
 As an employer, you’re protecting yourself from fraudulent claims made by an applicant.

 - State withholding and registration.
 You’ll need to look at your state’s specific requirements for forms and income tax.
 Your payroll system may include the appropriate forms.